gephi/gephi/README.md

 ### Create Plug-ins

-Gephi is extensible and lets can create plug-ins to add new or modify existing features.
-You can create a new layout algorithm, a metric, support a new file format or database, create a filter, a tool or modify the visualization.
+Gephi is extensible and lets users create plug-ins to add new features, or to modify existing features.
+For example, you can create a new layout algorithm, add a metric, create a filter or a tool, support a new file format or database, or modify the visualization.

 - [**Plugins Portal**](http://wiki.gephi.org/index.php/Plugins_portal)

 - [Plugins Quick Start (5 minutes)](http://wiki.gephi.org/index.php/Plugin_Quick_Start_(5_minutes))

-- Browse the [plug-ins](http://gephi.org/plugins) created by the community
+- Browse the [plugins](http://gephi.org/plugins) created by the community

 ## Gephi Toolkit

 Gephi is not only a desktop software, it's also a Java library named [Gephi Toolkit](http://gephi.org/toolkit/).

-The project packagea essential modules (Graph, Layout, Filters, IO…) in a standard Java library, which any Java project can use for getting things done.
+The project packages essential modules (Graph, Layout, Filters, IO…) in a standard Java library, which any Java project can use for getting things done.
 The toolkit is just a single JAR that anyone could reuse in new Java applications and achieve tasks that can be done in Gephi automatically, from a command-line program for instance.

 - [Download](http://gephi.org/toolkit/)